-Hannah oversees the day to day running of the careers programme.
-As a qualified Careers Adviser, Hannah also provides 1:1 careers guidance interviews for all students in key stage 4 and 5.
+Louise oversees the day to day running of the careers programme.
+As a qualified Careers Adviser, Louise also provides 1:1 careers guidance interviews for all students in key stage 4 and 5.

 As our Enterprise Coordinator, Chris provides additional support with careers related activities and helps to create links with local employers and business to inspire students.

 Debbie is OLCC’s representative from industry, she is able to share a wealth of knowledge from her career in Human Resources with students in school and is on-hand to support with employability days, mock interviews, CV writing and careers fairs.